 The state law that provides for this safety net coverage is called the Alaska Life and Health Insurance Guaranty Association Act.
 The full text of the act can be found in AS 21.79.010 - 21.79.990.
 Provided below is a brief summary of this law's coverages, exclusions, and limits.
-This summary does not cover all provisions of the law, nor does it in any way change your rights or obligations under the act or the rights or obligations of the guaranty association.
+This summary does not cover all provisions of the law, nor does it in any way change your rights or cw